 9. File Manager (Nemo updates)

-Nemo will have additional new capabilities including ability to skip GVFS when possible.
-Full-text search and asynchronous search will be possible.
+Nemo will have added new capabilities including the ability to skip GVFS when possible.
+Full-text search and the asynchronous search will be possible.
 Apart from that, there will be several performance improvements and UI changes.
-Team is trying to fix those blurry video thumbnails too in this version.
+The team is trying to fix those blurry video thumbnails too in this version.